Last updated on August 4th, 2019

 Across the country, thousands of people headed outside this weekend.
 It was part of the National Get Outdoors Day initiative to encourage unplugging and stepping into nature.
 All of Minnesota’s 75 State Parks participated again this year.
 The initiative started out in 2008 in coordination with the USDA Forest Service.
 Now over 138 different parks participate in the program.
 Most of the participating location in Minnesota all have coordinating nature activities at the park too.

 This weekend we were in search of a park that had some hiking and some cool sights.
 I also wanted to be closer to the Twin Cities and possibly a MN State Park with a waterfall.
 They are my kids favorite so I knew we would be able to encourage them to hike if we had a goal in mind.
 We decided on Nerstrand Big Woods State Park.
 It was only an hour drive south.
 They had a waterfall trail that was only a mile, so we knew the kids could handle it.
 Based on my research, the ground looked like it would accommodate little feat.

 Nerstrand Big Woods State Park

 Nerstrand State Park is easy to find, a little ways off Hwy 35.
 The park is described as an “island of trees amongst the prairie’.
 They were right.
 As you drive through the farmland you start to question if there really are some ‘Big Woods’ out there.
-Then, out of now where you find it.
-You are transported to a forest.
+Then, out of now where you find yourself driving through a forest.
 Not something that you would expect in Southern Minnesota.
-Since it was going to be hot out, we got there early.
-The gravel trail is well marked and a little hilly.
-The kids managed fine.
-The trail is about 1 mile long and does a complete loop.
-We found that the trees gave us plenty of shade and kept some of the heat down.
-The only downside is that the trees also kept the humidity in.
+Since it was going to be hot out, we got there early and were off on our adventure.